Where is Chalk Creek Sound (CCS) located?

 *sigh* This question...

-Here's the painful lesson I've learned over a lot of years - the real value of paying an engineer to record you in their studio is the engineer - not the gear they have.
+In short - the real value of paying an engineer to record in his/her studio is the engineer - not the gear they have.
 Their familiarity with their equipment and their space counts for a lot!
-(To say nothing of their skill, experience, cheerleading skills, and knowledge.)
-So when all is said and done, and you think my recordings suck - blame ME, NOT my gear.
-While I feel reasonably confident in my skill set, I also have a healthy aversion to the quality of my previous work - such that I feel the need to constantly improve.
-Like any engineer worth their salt in this trade.
+(To say nothing of their skill, experience, and knowledge.)

 Do you do mastering?